coftob/My-very-productive-Processing-class/README.md

 ## Insomnia simulator
 ![insomnia1](/insomnia_simulator/simulator.gif)

-A interactive program that uses classes, arrays and for-loops to create an endless amount of stressmonsters, as they are hunting Pete, the protagonist of this program, in his sleep.
+A interactive program that uses classes, arrays and for-loops to create an endless amount of stressmonsters, as they are hunting Pete, the protagonist of this program, in his sleep.<br/><br/>

 ![insomnia2](/insomnia_simulator/insomnia2.PNG)